araa47/computer2mqtt/README.md

 To run the script in the background, you can use the screen command. screen is a full-screen window manager that multiplexes a physical terminal between several processes.

-1. Start a new screen session with the command screen -S mysession.
+1. Start a new screen session with name of your choice with the command `screen -S {mysession}`.
-1. Run the script with the command python3 computer2mqtt/app.py.
+1. Run the script with the command `c2m`.
 1. Detach from the screen session with the command Ctrl-a d.
-1. You can reattach to the session at any time with the command screen -r mysession.
+1. You can reattach to the session at any time with the command `screen -r {mysession}`.
 This will keep the script running in the background, even if you close the terminal.